 Dr. Deborah Duricka serves as Neuroversion's Clinical Research Scientist.
-She also holds the rank of Affiliate Assistant Professor of Health Sciences in the WWAMI Medical Education program at the University of Alaska Anchorage.
+She also holds the rank of Affiliate Assistant Professor of Health Sciences at the WWAMI School Medical Education (University of Alaska Anchorage campus).
 Dr. Duricka received her Bachelor's of Science in Biochemistry from UCLA and her PhD in Neuroscience from Washington State University.
 She has been a staff scientist at the Salk Institute for Biological Studies, the Huntsman Cancer Institute, Amgen, Proctor and Gamble, and Novartis.
 Topics of research have included molecular genetics/genomics, pathophysiology of heart disease and metabolic syndromes, the neuroscience of sleep, genetic identification of human pathogens, and the pathophysiology (disordered physiological processes associated with disease) of congenital cytomegalovirus infection.
 Her range of knowledge is extraordinarily broad as a result.
 Dr. Duricka has published her work in prestigious scientific journals including Genetics, Journal of Biological Chemistry, Biochemical Journal, Journal of Virology, and Journal of Neuroimmunology.
 Recent publications are listed at the bottom of this page.

 Dr. Duricka's current research is focused on Long COVID and ME/CFS (myalgic encephalomyelitis/chronic fatigue syndrome).

 According to the 2015 report from the Institute of Medicine (now called the National Academy of Medicine), up to 2.5 million Americans suffer from ME/CFS, mostly undiagnosed due to the lack of medical expertise and resources for the disease.

 According to the US Government Accountability Office report (March 2022), approximately 7-23 million Americans (and counting) suffer from Long COVID.